Skip to contents

 Notes on implementation of zero crossing counts

-The implementation of the zero-crossing count in GGIR is an attempt to imitat the zero-crossed counts as described by Sadeh, Cole, Kripke and colleagues in late 1980s and 1990s.
+The implementation of the zero-crossing count in GGIR is an attempt to imitate the zero-crossed counts previously described by Sadeh, Cole, Kripke and colleagues in the late 1980s and 1990s.
 However, it cannot be guaranteed to be an exact copy of the original approach, which used the AMA-32 Motionlogger Actigraph by Ambulatory-monitoring Inc. (“AMI”).

 No complete publicly accessible description of that approach exists.